 This section discusses hazards and hazardous materials as they relate to public health and worker safety.
-The public health hazards considered include explosive hazards associated with unexploded ordinance, risk of selenium exposure due to consumption of fish from SSMP ponds and waterfowl that have foraged at the ponds, risks from a potential increase in mosquitos at the SSMP ponds and sedimentation basins, and potential for air and dust-borne diseases.
+The public health hazards considered include explosive hazards associated with unexploded ordnance, risk of selenium exposure due to consumption of fish from SSMP ponds and waterfowl that have foraged at the ponds, risks from a potential increase in mosquitos at the SSMP ponds and sedimentation basins, and potential for air and dust-borne diseases.
 The potential for increased wildland fire risks is also considered, as are potential risks to civilian and military aircraft associated with bird airstrikes.
 Issues associated with hazardous materials include the potential for public and worker exposure to hazardous wastes or hazardous materials.

-Issues associated with geological hazards such as earthquake and flooding potential are discussed in Sections 4.9 and 4.12 respectively.
-Potential effects on air quality that could affect public health are discussed in Section 4.3.
+Issues associated with geological hazards such as earthquake and flooding potential are discussed in Sections 4.9 and 4.16 respectively.
+Public health issues related to air quality are discussed in Section 4.2.